The Gokyo Lakes and Valley trek explores the heart of the Sherpa homeland and the Everest Region.

-The Gokyo valley and lakes trek explores the heart of the Sherpa homeland.
-You will visit Namche Bazaar and Tengboche before ascending the stunning Gokyo valley to the glacial lakes under the great peak of Cho Oyu (8153m), where you can also summit Goyko Ri (5457m).
+You will visit Namche Bazaar and Tengboche before ascending the stunning Gokyo Valley to the glacial lakes under the great peak of Cho Oyu (8153m).
+There we can also summit Goyko Ri (5457m).

 This adventure provides you with the opportunity to look upon Nepal’s biggest glacier and enjoy some of the best views of the Everest range in the region.